DresOperatingSystems/Docker-android/Readme.md

 Hello this is my way of building a docker like env on mobile to succesfully deploy python bots and/or applications FOR ADAVANCED DEVS ONLY

-This is for roofless Devices
+This is for rootless Devices

 set up termux env you can check my kali nethunter repository on how to do so